-Dr. Musson belonged 24th Kent Regiment and when World War I broke out, Dr Musson enlisted in Toronto on the 24th of September, 1914.
+Dr. Musson belonged to the 24th Kent Regiment and when World War I broke out, Dr Musson enlisted in Toronto on the 24th of September, 1914.
 He listed his father as his next-of-kin and his father resided at 1 North Street in Toronto.
 According to his enlistment he was 5′ 8″ tall, with brown eyes and graying brown hair.
 He was a member of the Army Medical Corp and he served in England and in France, even after the armistice.
 He was promoted to the rank of (Temporary) Major on the 29th of August, 1917 and Lt Colonel on the 20th of February 1919.
 Dr. Musson was struck off strength on the 24th of September, 1919 due to demobilization.

 In 1920 he was placed in charge of the x-ray department of the Dominion Orthopedic Hospital on Christie Street in Toronto.
 He started a new medical practice in Toronto in May of 1921.